 You remember forever that you had to flee, un-rooted from the comfort of your material home.
 You realize that you will never find “home” in a place.
 It is within you.
 “Home” is your soul.

 - Swaady MARTIN is a serial entrepreneur and author.
 She has ~20 years experience in Business Management, Brand Building and New Business Model development working with the multinational GE (General Electric) and various entrepreneurial ventures (family businesses, start-ups).
 She is the founder & CEO of YSWARA, a social enterprise; transforming African agricultural commodities locally to contribute to the reversal of the African commodity trap.
 Swaady is also the author/creator of the “Luxe Ubuntu” concept, an inclusive business model providing economic value and meaningful income to all the members of the supply chain, who participate in the production of products.

 In January 2018, she launched SHIFT WITHIN, a self-development platform offering courses, programs, workshops, retreats and gatherings promoting mindful living.
-In November 2018, she is a launching TOUNCHE, the first global consciousness festival committed to representing the diversity of the world.

 She has received numerous distinctions and awards.
 She is an Archbishop Desmond Tutu Leadership Fellow and was named “The Queen of African Luxury” by FORBES in 2013.
 The same year, she was named by the same publication (FORBES), one of “The top 20 young Africans building the future of Africa”.
 In 2014, she was listed on Oprah Winfrey’s “O’ Power List” and named one of the “Youngest Power Women in Africa” by FORBES.
 In 2011, Swaady was named “New Leader of the Future” by the Forum of Crans Montana.